Towards Human-Level Text Coding with LLMs: The Case of Fatherhood Roles in Public Policy Documents: Empirical Results

+The first bars on the left of each figure represent the performance of GPT-3 with different prompting strategies.
+In the first bar, GPT-3 is prompted to annotate tests in a zero-shot learning (zero labelled examples) and without any description of the labels beside their list.
+This prompt results in bad performance across the board.
+Switching to few-shot learning (second bar in each Figure) significantly improves performances, even in the absence of any description of the labels.
+Including labels' descriptions in relevant tasks (tasks 1 and 3; the labels for task 2 are self-explanatory) further improves results, especially when descriptions are exhaustive, i.e., long descriptions for the task 1, short descriptions for task 3.
+The combination of few-shot learning and comprehensive label definitions results in the best performance, comparable to that of human coders.
+In other words, GPT-3 performs best when prompted with the same codebook that is provided to human coders.

-Interestingly, GPT-3 performs similarly when labeling the three tasks jointly and separately, in different runs.
+Interestingly, GPT-3 performs similarly when labeling the three tasks jointly (multi-task) and separately, in different runs.
 Performance on the second task is slightly better with joint labeling, while the contrary is true on the third task.
-This is good news because jointly labeling across the three tasks is faster and cheaper: we only need to prompt the model to label each text once instead of three times.
+This is good news because we only need to prompt the model to label each text once instead of three times - reducing the time and monetary costs to almost a third.